shanelarsonaws/simple-ionic-todo-app/README.md

 **Screenshots**

-I will shrink the screenshots when I get a chance.
-For now please just zoom out the page very far and then view the screenshots.
+**(Desktop/Laptop Users)** I will shrink the screenshots when I get a chance.
+For now please just zoom out the page very far and then view the screenshots or view this readme on your mobile device.
+Thanks!

 ![](https://i.ibb.co/Gp3Z4LD/Screenshot-20190424-224832-My-App.jpg)
 ![](https://i.ibb.co/0qq6PpK/Screenshot-20190424-224837-My-App.jpg)